IO Browser

 - Memory: The tag can be read and written by the PLC.

-ProtoTwin Connect supports reading/writing tags with the following data types:
+ProtoTwin Connect supports reading and writing tags for the following data types:

 - Bit: A boolean value, which can either be true or false.